Breast Implant FAQs

 * Individual results may vary.

-Dr. Lentz will perform your Breast Implant FAQs surgery at Advent Health Daytona Beach.
+Dr. Lentz will perform your Breast Implant FAQs surgery at Advent Health Daytona Beach or Halifax Health Hospital - Port Orange.

 Every surgery carries the risk of a complication, including elective cosmetic surgery.
 Complications are rare, but they do occur.
 CosmetAssure provides you with insurance coverage in the unlikely event a complication occurs with a board certified plastic surgeon.
 CosmetAssure is a solution to the lack of coverage for medical complications that can occur during or after your surgery.